 - 1. A provider performs, prescribes or recommends the service; or - 2.
 The service is the only treatment available; or - 3.
 You request and receive the service even though your provider does not recommend it.
-(Your network provider is required to inform you or, in some instances, provide a waiver for you to sign.)

 You are responsible for paying the charges incurred when you miss or cancel an appointment.